david-kaplan/Father-Fouras/README.md

-“The gate opens for those who think.
+The gate opens for those who think.

 Begin with the legs of a spider.